Axial inverse magnetic catalysis: NJL model with quark AMM: preliminaries

 \section{NJL model with quark AMM: preliminaries}

-To demonstrate the presence of AIMC, we work on an NJL model with 2 + 1 flavors with AMMs of quarks in a constant magnetic field.
+To clarify the presence of AIMC, we work on an NJL model with 2 + 1 flavors with AMMs of quarks in a constant magnetic field.
 The model is described by the following Lagrangian: